Kills on Wheels

-Kills on Wheels (Tiszta szívvel) is a 2016 Hungarian black comedy crime film directed by Attila Till.
+Kills on Wheels (Tiszta szívvel) is a 2016 Hungarian black comedy crime film written and directed by Attila Till.
 It was selected as the Hungarian entry for the Best Foreign Language Film at the 89th Academy Awards but it was not nominated.

 Plot

 Three young men who use wheelchairs, unsure of their future and lacking familial support, decide to become assassins for hire.